Home RecipesDessertsSpooky Eye Pies

 • Cut out an eye shape in the middle of each 2-inch crust.
 Use the provided template or create another eye shape.
 Make sure the slot is not larger than the cherry eye.
 If you are using larger cherries, cut the eye slot a little bigger.

 • Place the crust over the cherry by gently pressing down on the crust surrounding the eye.
-It is should be a snug fit so the crust fits up to and around the cherry (like an eye in a socket).
+It should be a snug fit so the crust fits up to and around the cherry (like an eye in a socket).
 Brush the top of the pie with the egg white.
 Brush under the 2.5-inch circle so it helps it adhere to the crust below it.

 • Bake for 20 minutes.
 Remove from the oven and cool.

 • In a small microwave-safe container, melt the white chocolate and corn syrup for 30 seconds or until the chocolate is melted.
 Stir after the first 30 seconds.
 Do not overheat.
 Mix well and let the mixture cool enough to touch.
-Using a toothpick or knife tip, get a very small amount and roll it between your fingers to form a tiny ball.
+Using a toothpick or knife tip, pick up a very small amount and roll it between your fingers to form a tiny ball.
 Place the ball on the top side of the cherry eye to create a light reflection.
 See the pie photos for an example.

 Notes